ufgmg/constitution/gmg-constitution.md

 accordance with the approved budget as authorized by the organization.
 The Treasurer shall present a financial statement when requested by the President or Vice-President.

+### Part 4

+The Secretary shall keep minutes of Game Makers Guild meetings and shall make meeting summaries available to members via electronic means.

+### Part 5

+The Publicist shall update the Game Makers Guild website and handle routine communication with the members.

 ## Section 2